 Both types of stone boast sandy and, often, muted brown hues, which provide a timeless backdrop to a serene bathroom scape – where you can escape when you time out to relax.

 Interior Designers Are Embracing 2020’s Earthy Trend

 New York-based interior designer Delphine Krakoff is known for her exquisite penthouse renovations – they’re incredibly enviable.
 And if there’s one thing Delphine adores to use when designing bathrooms, it’s a natural stone and, in particular, travertine.
 Many of Delphine’s designs feature floor-to-ceiling travertine wet rooms, which creates an all-natural space reminiscent of an island getaway.

-Powell & Bonnell, the Toronto-based interior design firm, are also known for their use of natural stone in bathrooms.
+Powell & Bonnell, the Toronto-based interior design firm, is also known for their use of natural stone in bathrooms.
 However, their approach is a slightly more classic one.
 This duo often uses travertine for bathroom surrounds, and sometimes even built-in tubs.
-The wonderful thing about Powell & Bonnell’s approach to design is its timelessness; travertine never goes out of style.
+The wonderful thing about Powell & Bonnell’s approach to design is its timelessness; travertine tiles never go out of style.

 If you have a small bathroom, using large tiles will give the impression that your bathroom is bigger than it appears.
 However, if you have plenty of space to work with, smaller tiles will do nicely.
-If you only are looking for shower tile ideas, you can check tile sizes for them in our other blogs as well.
+If you only are looking for shower tile ideas and small bathroom remodel ideas, you can check tile sizes for them in our other blogs as well.

 Have you always dreamed of having a walk-in shower?
 Or perhaps you want a sunken bath that you can relax in after a long day?
 Travertine and limestone are ideal for both, but you may want to use a simpler shape of the tile for the shower and a decorative, geometric tile for the bath surround.